Somerset is very rich with cultural heritage and here it is not that easy to make a short list of most outstanding landmarks.

 - Montacute House - important monument of architecture, representing a shift from Gothic to Renaissance architecture in England, one of the finest existing Elizabethan structures in existance.
 Built around 1598.
 Contains important collection of oils and watercolours.

 - Nunney Castle - small castle surrounded by a deep moat, built in 1373.
 It resembles a smaller copy of Bastille.
 Abandoned in 1645.
 Intact walls, towers and moat.

-- Tyntesfield - magnificent Gothic Revival estate.
-The building was constructed in 1860ies - 1880ies, there was rebuilt an older manor house.
+- Tyntesfield - magnificent estate in Neo-Gothic style.
+The building was constructed in the 1860s - 1880s, there was rebuilt an older manor house.
 Rooms with ornate interiors.

 - Ven House - beautiful manor house, built in 1698 - 1700, enlarged in 1725 - 1730.

 - Bath Abbey - enormous Gothic church, rebuilt from ruins in 1501 – 1539ies.
 52 enormous windows cover 80% of wall space.
 Nave is adorned with exquisite fan vaults.